UofT-DSI/onboarding/onboarding_documents/key_contacts.md

 Contact Jennie for:

-* Any administrative or logistical questions related to the program.
+* Any administrative or logistical questions related to the certificate.

 * If you’re unsure about who to contact for a specific issue.